-Comment: This figure illustrates the number of newly detected people with CPE from surveillance samples (orange) and diagnostic samples (green) each month since March 2020.
+Comment: This figure illustrates the number of newly detected people with CPE from surveillance samples (orange) and diagnostic samples (green) each month since February 2020.
 The red line illustrates the trend for number of people with newly detected CPE from diagnostic samples.
 The black line illustrates the trend for number of people with newly detected CPE from surveillance samples.

-The trend line for people with CPE first detected from surveillance samples shows an upward trend.
-The number of people with CPE first detected from diagnostic samples shows a slight upwards trend.
+The trend line for people with CPE first detected from surveillance samples shows an upward trend although note that in Figure 4 with data presented by quarter rather than by month the trend line is essentially flat.
+The number of people with CPE first detected from diagnostic samples is essentially stable.
 In general isolates from diagnostic samples are likely to reflect clinical infection.
 Isolates from surveillance samples reflect detection of CPE gut colonisation in the absence of clinical CPE infection.

-If most cases of CPE are detected from diagnostic samples this reflects a system in which relatively late detection of people with CPE in the context of clinical infection is normal because the preceding asymptomatic colonisation is not detected.
+If most cases of CPE are detected from diagnostic samples this reflects a system in which relatively late detection of people with CPE in the context of clinical infection is the norm because the preceding asymptomatic colonisation is not detected.